 In accordance with UNDP policies and procedures, all nationally implemented projects are required to undergo a Final Evaluation (FE) at the end of the project by an independent evaluator selected by the Implementing Entity.
-This Terms of Reference (ToR) sets out the expectations for the FE of the UN's Joint Programme on "Establishing the Integrated National Financing Framework in Uzbekistan", led by the UNDP and implemented jointly with WHO, UNODC and UNICEF, as participating UN agencies (PUNOs) and the Ministry of Finance of Uzbekistan as the National Partner.
-The project started on the 1st of June 2020 and is in its last year of implementation.
-The project was extended on no-cost basis for three months until October 31, 2022.
+This Terms of Reference (ToR) sets out the expectations for the FE of the project titled "Preventing Corruption through Effective, Accountable and Transparent governance institutions in Uzbekistan" implemented through the Government of Uzbekistan, Ministry of Justice of the Republic of Uzbekistan.
+The project started on the May 1st, 2018.
 The FE process must follow the guidance outlined in the document 'Evaluation Implementation, June 2021' (http://web.undp.org/evaluation/guideline/section-4.shtml).